A Guide To Choosing The Right Shower Mixer

 Manual Shower Mixer

-A manual shower mixer does what it says on the tin.
+A manual shower mixer or pressure balancing valve does what it says on the tin.
 It mixes hot and cold water so you can set it to your desired temperature.
 It's easy to use and simple for a plumber to install, which helps to keep labour costs down.
 The water flow and heat are controlled by a single tap, so you have to set the temperature manually each time you shower.
-A manual shower mixer doesn't have a thermostat to regulate the temperature of the water coming out of your shower so it may still be prone to fluctuating temperatures, especially if there's a running sink or flushed toilet elsewhere in the house.
+Such a shower mixer doesn't have a thermostat to regulate the temperature of the water coming out of your shower.
+“Pressure Balancing” valve, works by swinging one side shut when the other side loses pressure.
+So when the cold water flushes away, it swings to prevent too much hot water from entering.

 Thermostatic Shower Mixer